 Countless blog posts, Reddit, and Quora answers point to topical triggers for perioral dermatitis.
 No doubt harsh chemical-laden skin products strip your skin of its protective layer and can trigger perioral dermatitis.
 But if that’s what caused your rash, then removing those irritants will solve the problem quickly.

-If you think your perioral dermatitis was caused by chemicals, please read: Stop Irritating Your Skin with Sodium Lauryl Sulfate and How to Save Your Skin: Sunscreen for Perioral Dermatitis.
+If you think your perioral dermatitis was caused by chemicals, please read: Stop Irritating Your Skin with Sodium Lauryl Sulfate and How to Save Your Skin: Sunscreen for Perioral Dermatitis and The Best All-Natural Make-up for Perioral Dermatitis.

 In reality, sometimes you need to reset your skin from within.